-The University of Alabama, located in Tuscaloosa, Alabama, on the edge of the Black Warrior River, was founded in 1831 as the state's first public college.
-From a landscape and grounds viewpoint, it has quickly become one of the most beautiful campuses in the nation.
-Assets, such as its magnificent Live Oaks, Magnolias, and October Glory Maple Trees to its beautiful ponds, open, green quadrangles, and manicured flower beds, give this University campus the charm, beauty and feel of the old south.
-Add to that the strong central core of the antebellum President's Mansion, the landmark Denny Chimes obelisk tower, and a multitude of character striking architectural structures throughout the campus and you quickly see the rich heritage of Alabama's flagship University.
+The University of Alabama, located in Tuscaloosa, Alabama, on the banks of the Black Warrior River, was founded in 1831 as the state's first public college.
+From a landscape and grounds viewpoint, it has become one of the most beautiful campuses in the nation.
+Assets, such as its diverse tree canopy, its beautiful ponds, green quadrangles, and manicured flower beds, give this campus plenty of charm and beauty.
+Add to that the strong central core of the antebellum President's Mansion, the landmark Denny Chimes and a multitude of character striking architectural structures throughout the campus, and you quickly see the rich heritage of Alabama's flagship University.
 This strategic plan will serve as the primary roadmap to ensure the campus landscape and grounds continue to be key pillars that contribute to the heritage of the University of Alabama.

-A well cared and properly maintained campus landscape and grounds, not only adds to the beauty of the campus, but is critical to recruiting students.
+A properly maintained campus landscape and grounds, not only adds to the beauty of the campus, but is critical to recruiting students.
 Dr. Phillip Waite, Associate Professor in landscape architecture at Washington State, in his research, which was directed at the effective power of place, and how the landscape of a campus affects student recruitment, retention and learning performance, found that 62% of high school seniors make their choice of institution based on the appearance of the campus buildings and grounds.
-The beauty of this campus also translates into an incredible recruitment tool to attract, not only the best and the brightest students, but quality faculty and staff while serving as a major foundation for a conducive environment to study, teach, research, work, entertain, recreate and relax; a place we proudly call The University of Alabama.
+The beauty of this campus translates into an incredible recruitment tool, to attract not only the best and brightest students, but quality faculty and staff.
+The University of Alabama grounds serves as a major environmental foundation to study, teach, research, work, entertain, recreate, and relax; a place we proudly call The Capstone.